BrianHicks/brianthicks.com/content/post/state-of-elm-2018-results.md

 {{< vegaLite schema="/static/state-of-elm/2018/charts/progress-work.vega-lite.min.json" >}}

-TODO: these imply an ordering, and I should reorder them in the chart.
+TODO: these imply an ordering, and I should reorder them in the chart before coming to conclusions.

 {{< vegaLite schema="/static/state-of-elm/2018/charts/progress-work-license.vega-lite.min.json" >}}